k78ma/quartz/content/ML/Variational Autoencoder.md

 ![[Variational Autoencoder-1786219838497.webp]]

+- The encoder approximates the posterior distribution over the latent variables to make the bound tight, and the decoder maximizes this bound.

 ## Reparameterization trick
 The network involves a sampling step, and it is difficult to differentiate through this stochastic component.
 However, we need to differentiate past this step to update the parameters $\theta$ that precede it in the network.